 In many cases, your benefits are reinstated the month after your release from prison; however, certain felony convictions may lead to a loss in SSDI benefits.
-(Note that a misdemeanor conviction doesn’t affect your benefits unless you are incarcerated for 30 days.)

-Reaching Retirement Age
+#5 You Reach Retirement Age

 While you can’t avoid this “pitfall” (none of us can stop time!), it’s important to know about this condition.

 You can’t receive both disability benefits and retirement benefits at the same time.
-As a result, when you reach retirement age, your SSDI benefits will stop and your retirement benefits will kick in.
+As a result, when you reach retirement age, your SSDI benefits will stop and your Social Security retirement benefits will kick in.